esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 * C. Architectural Methodology and Process Principles
   * Principle C1: Tailoring the TOGAF 9.2 ADM
   * Principle C2: A Centralised, Curated, Architecture Repository As the Source of Truth
+  * Principle C3: The use of agreed upon Open Standards to ensure high standards
-  * Principle C3: Fostering a Learning Culture with Proof of Concepts, Prototypes and Spikes
+  * Principle C4: Fostering a Learning Culture with Proof of Concepts, Prototypes and Spikes
      1. Provide A Hypothesis For Every Learning
      1. Isolate Proofs of Concepts from Production Data and Systems
      1. Relax Compliance but Consider the Consequence of Doing So